Novacta/shfb-latex-tools/samples/SampleClassLibrary.Documentation/README.txt

-﻿Before building help files in project SampleClassLibrary.Documentation, set the binary folders of your installed LaTeX distribution using the Latex Component configuration options.
+﻿Before building help files in project SampleClassLibrary.Documentation, add the Novacta.Shfb.LatexTools package to the project and set the binary folder of your installed LaTeX distribution using the Latex Component configuration options.